ziabinumer/mycodes/README.md

 # mycodes

-I add all the programs I write in this repository
+It contains all the codes I write